knncolle

 - either directly or with Git submodules - and include their path during compilation with, e.g., GCC's -I

 .
-The external dependencies listed in extern/CMakeLists.txt
+This will also require the external dependencies listed in extern/CMakeLists.txt

 Hanov S (2011).
 VP trees: A data structure for finding stuff fast. http://stevehanov.ca/blog/index.php?id=130